Aggregation

 Constellation Energy 1-844-516-5248

 All residents and small businesses enrolled in the City of Munroe Falls Natural Gas Aggregation Program are supplied by Constellation Energy.
-The current rate is $2.845/mcf for gas used from March 2020 through March 2024.
-There is no fee for early termination if you "opt-out"
+The current rate is $3.933/mcf for gas used from April 2024 through March 2026.
+There is no fee for early termination if you "opt out"

 If you are not enrolled, you may "opt-in" at any time by calling Constellation at 1-844-516-5248.